|Wire my jaws, please|

 It needn’t be a massive amount each night, but it does mount up over the course of a week or two.

 For years, I bought semi skimmed milk from the store and hated the thought of drinking anything else.
-I am addicted to coffee, so I drink a LOT of milk in the course of a day.
+I’m addicted to coffee, so I drink a LOT of milk in the course of a day at work.
 This means quite a few of my calories are consumed in this way.
-I have tried to cut down on my coffee intake, but it makes me cranky and life’s too short to be thin and miserable when you can be chunky and caffeinated.
-What I decided instead was to change my milk.
-I now buy skimmed milk and, again, it might be a small change, but it mounts up over the weeks and reduces my calorie and fat intake without disrupting my daily routine too much.
-I’m afraid I can’t drink fruit tea or black coffee because…well, they’re awful.
+I have tried to cut down on my coffee intake, but it makes me cranky.
+Besides, life’s too short to be thin and miserable when you can be chunky and caffeinated, right?

-I spent years drinking Coke or Irn Bru (I’m Scottish, it’s the law) but in recent times I’ve replaced this with low calorie sparkling water.
-Aside from the reduction in sugar, there are some fabulous flavour combinations that work well on their own AND when combined with say, gin or vodka.
+I spent years drinking coke or Irn Bru (I’m Scottish, it’s the law) but, in recent times I’ve replaced this with low-calorie sparkling water.
+Aside from the reduction in sugar, there are some fabulous flavour combinations that work well on their own, or with, say, gin or vodka.
 Or schnapps.
 Or white wine, if you’re a monster.

-Swapping out your regular red or white wine for a spirit can also help you cut calories to a certain extent.
-Replacing a large glass of red with a vodka and a splash of apple sparkling water can help cut down on sugar.
-Obviously, cutting it out altogether would be even better, but this isn’t about making yourself miserable.
-It’s just about stripping back some of your calorie intake.
-Wine makes me happy.
-I’d rather be a chunky wino that a grumpy, skinny woman.
+Swapping out your regular red or white wine for a spirit and some water can also help you cut calories.
+Replacing a glass of Merlot with a gin and tonic or a splash of apple water can also help cut down on sugar

 What do you do when you need to cut back?